 Easy, healthy recipes for free: https://eatfresh.org/eatfreshorg-mini-course

 Audible is offering free audiobooks as long as schools are closed.
 To access their free audiobooks and see their selection, click here.

 Nevada County Library Digital Library: Free access to Driver’s Ed, hobbies and crafts, researching your ancestry, and digital books through our library system, click here.
 If you do not have a library card to access all they have to offer for free, click here to apply.

 If you’re interested in learning how to make great videos using your cell phone, our local Nevada County Media Center is offering a 2-hour workshop with several days/times to choose from, for $10.
 Click here for details and to register.

-Virtual Tours, Concerts and Other Fun Online Activities
+Virtual Tours, Concerts, Art, and Other Fun Online Activities